jibonita/Travel-Schedules/README.md

 - view all user groups, delete users
 - system administrators does not register.
 They are added as modified manually in the db

-## Preliminary Requirements

-Before you start writing code, please take your time to write a simple project specification.
-Together with your team member, read the requirements below and answer the following questions in a (README in your repo) in a style of your choosing.

-- Who are your team members?
-- What is your project going to be about?
-- What features will it consist of?
-Explain their purpose.
-(Try to be as granular as possible.)
-- Create a kanban board with the following data, fill it and keep it updated:
-  - Name of Feature
-  - Feature Owner (who will write it?)
-  - Estimated time it would take (in hours, **don't overthink it**)
-  - Actual time it took (in hours)
-  - Estimated time it would take to unit test (in hours)
-  - Actual time it took to unit test (in hours)
-- For the board you could use Trello or GitLab's project system.
-  - If your selected tool does not support time estimation (for example Trello), just write it in the card's description or use an addon.

-Try to adhere to this project specification and make your project as close to it as possible.
-As you implement each feature, write down the time it really took you and compare them with the estimate.
-Do not be surprised if the difference between them is great, that's completely normal when you do something like this for the first time.
-Also, don't go crazy on features, implement a few but implement them amazingly!

-## Should Requirements

-* Should have **Administrative** part
-  * Your registered users should have at least one of the two roles: **user** and **administrator**

 ## Installation